amripermana/Simple3phasePWM/README.md

 - The output of the signal is 3 phase PWM signals with 120 degre phase shift and also its inverse signals

 ![Output example](https://github.com/amripermana/Simple3phasePWM/blob/main/result.png)
+Example of CH1, CH2 and CH1 + CH2 signal output